 Exploring Antelope Canyon

 It was hard to leave but with sunset approaching, we jumped back in the car and drove to Page, Arizona.
 Our plan was to go on a photographic tour of the upper portion of Antelope Canyon and then drive to Monument Valley.
 This didn’t happen.
 After taking in the beauty of Upper Canyon in the morning, we were inspired to sign up for another tour of the lower canyon.
 Both sections of Antelope Canyon are simply astounding.
 The way water and time have carved themselves into these red canyon walls is truly breathtaking.
 It’s no wonder that people from all over the world come here to see it and to photograph it.
 That’s why there’s a photographer’s tour.
 With all the hordes of people coming every single day to see the Upper Canyon, any hope for a photographer needing the time to capture the moment is lost.
 That’s why companies like Antelope Canyon Tours have organized tours specifically for photographers.
-On these tours, you get much more time (about 2-hours) and have much fewer people to contend with.
+On these tours, you get much more time (about 2 hours) and have much fewer people to contend with.
 This gives you enough time to set up your tripod and capture what you need to capture.

-However, as much as we loved the Upper Canyon, our favorite part of the day was exploring the Lower Canyon.
+However, as much as we loved the Upper Canyon, our favourite part of the day was exploring the Lower Canyon.
 It might be due to the fact that we were the last tour of the day and had the guide to ourselves but the Lower Canyon seemed far less busy and we got to walk along the bottom of it for almost an hour.
 Also, instead of being focused on the camera, we took more time to just enjoy the surroundings.
 The main difference between the two portions of the canyon is that with the upper canyon, you walk in from ground level.
 The bottom is wide and the top is narrow.
 This allows less light to enter.
 The lower canyon, on the other hand, is narrow at the bottom and wide at the top, allowing much more light to enter.
 With the lower canyon, you have to climb down via stairs or ladders, walk along the canyon floor, and then climb back out.
 The lower canyon is also cheaper but the upper canyon is where the most famous photographs have been taken.
 Either way, both are beautiful and if you have the chance, do them both.

 In between both tours, we also found out about a place called Horseshoe Bend.
 I didn’t even realize that we were so close to Horseshoe Bend but I’m glad we did because this was another place I’ve always wanted to see.
 Arizona truly is a dream trip and a really cool place to do a road trip.